gr33pp/BattleX/Writeups/cat.md

 From the name of the callenge "cat" i thought i was just to cat or strings the image file to get the flag but it was more than that.

-I used stegseek on thr file to extract hidden datw from it.
+I used stegseek on the file to extract hidden datw from it.

 ![image](https://github.com/gr33pp/BattleX/blob/main/Assets/cat.png)

 I found out that the flag was hidden inside the image but was encoded with base64

 ![image](https://github.com/gr33pp/BattleX/blob/main/Assets/cat%202.png)

 ```